Enterprise-CMCS/managed-care-review/docs/technical-design/file-upload.md

 ### Limitations

-- FileUpload UI is optimized for a small list of files.
+- Optimized for a small list of files.
 For a larger number of files (15+) we likely want to move to a different UI.
   - This was explored in design iteration during the first year of the project.
 Options considered included a pop up toast menu that handles file upload outside the form (similar to Google Docs experience) and a file management page (similar to Box) with a large table or card view where users upload files, address any issues, and organize files outside the form.
-- Validations introduce complexity to the parent form component.
+- Introduces complexity to the parent (page-level) component.
-  - FileUpload related validations are hard to test and can overload form pages.
-The longest most complex tests in the codebase relate to forms where there are multiple file uploads (rates details- where multiple rate upload components may be loaded).
-This leads to performance issues and clunky UI since the user could be far scrolled down in the form but be blocked by an async file error that just appeared higher up on the form outside the viewport.
+  - FileUpload validations can overload form pages.
+This leads to performance and UX issues.
+For example, the user could be scrolled down in the form but be blocked by an async file error that appears suddenly in a FileUpload higher up on the form.
+A sighted user could miss this notification since it would be outside the viewport.
 - Difficult to load and performance test.
-We don’t currently have an easy way to see how the FileUpload would handle 20 large files on a low bandwidth connection, for example.
+  -  We don’t currently have an easy way to see how the FileUpload would handle 20 large files on a low bandwidth connection, for example.
+In addition, the longest and most complex tests in the codebase relate to forms where there are multiple file uploads (e.g. rates details with multi-rate submissions).
-- Slow overall upload/scan time (~30 seconds per file from user select to file complete).
-This impacts user experience as well as end to end and manual testing.
+- Slow overall upload/scan time.
+  - It currently takes ~30 seconds per file from user select to file complete.
+Slow real time feedback on uploads impacts user experience as well as end to end and manual testing.
 Some of the slowness comes from our inherited tooling and could be addressed with tech effort.

 ## FileUpload technical deep dive